 Do, re, mi, fa...

-My mom sewed a lot when I was little, as did her mom (I have her treadle machine), my dad's mom, and my dad's mom's mom (I have her treadle machine, too); my stepmom owned a fabric store once, so she definitely sewed, and she's the one who gave me the machine I use now.
-She didn't give me her machine, the one I used in high school -- that was earmarked for her only daughter, even though she hardly ever sewed at all -- but I totally understand that and mine is very closely related workhorse.
-I've sewn many a curtain on that machine, lots of summer shorts sets for the grrs (my favorites were the old-fashioned tops that tied at the shoulders or in the back), Halloween costumes (Raggedy Ann!), pants and skirts for the grrs, even some machine-pieced quilty things, and mended plenty of blown out butt seams and ripped hems.
+My mom sewed a lot when I was little, as did her mom (I have grandma's treadle machine), my dad's mom, and my dad's mom's mom (I have great grandma's treadle machine, too); my stepmom once owned a fabric store, so she definitely sewed, and she's the one who gave me the machine I use now.
+She didn't give me her machine, the one I used in high school -- that was earmarked for her only daughter, even though she hardly ever sewed at all -- but I totally understand that and mine is a very closely related workhorse.
+I've sewn many a curtain on that machine, lots of summer shorts sets for the girls (my favorites were the old-fashioned tops that tied at the shoulders or in the back), Halloween costumes (Raggedy Ann!), pants and skirts for the girls, even some machine-pieced quilty things, and I've mended plenty of blown out butt seams and ripped hems.

-It was never a solitary activity for any of them, either, which is probably why the "sewing room" thing doesn't work for me.
+It was never a solitary activity for any of my predecessors, either, which is probably why the "sewing room" thing doesn't work for me.
 Sewing always took place in the kitchen or dining room; in fact, the treadle machines were part of the dining room furnishings in their respective homes.

 In the realm of knitting, I'm pleased to announce that toe decreases on the second sock have begun!
 I can't believe I'm finally going to have a pair of my own hand-knit socks!